 Brown, Outagamie and Winnebago County created a Tri-County Recycling Guide.
-Check out the 2014 Tri-County Recylcing Guide.pdf is a go-to resource that is handy to keep around the house.
+The 2014 Tri-County Recylcing Guide.pdf is a go-to resource that is handy to keep around the house.

 Appliance, Electronic & Bulb Recycling

 Appliances, Electronics (computers and televisions from residential customers only) and Flourescent bulbs can be taken to the landfill.
 Please view the 2014 Tipping Fee Rate Sheetas charges do apply.